kubevela/kubevela/docs/en/end-user/traits/more.md

 route          	default       routes.standard.oam.dev       		[webservice]
 virtualgroup   	default		                              		    [webservice worker]
 ```
-Note that the `--discover` flag means show all uninstalled traits.
+Note that the `--discover` flag means show all traits not in your cluster.

 ### 2. install